-Leprechaun Hat Craft
+Leprechaun Hat Centerpiece

 Tap into your Irish roots by making this charming leprechaun hat vase, the perfect complement to a St. Patrick's Day meal of corned beef and cabbage.
 Simple and quick, this activity is easy on the pocketbook but heavy on the charm!